This could be one of the last really bad RSV seasons ever

 Every year, hundreds of children die of RSV, and tens of thousands more are hospitalized.
 But for a change, this year brings some good news: It might be the last time the virus wreaks this kind of havoc.

 After decades of failed efforts to produce an RSV vaccine, several highly effective ones are finally on the verge of approval.
-On Tuesday, Pfizer announced that in a trial, its vaccine — which is given to pregnant people so infants are protected at birth (more on that later) — prevented 69 percent of severe RSV cases among infants 6 months old and younger.
+On Tuesday, Pfizer announced that in a trial, its vaccine — which is given to pregnant people so infants are protected at birth (more on that later) — prevented 69 percent of severe RSV cases among infants 6 months and younger.
 Also on the horizon are vaccines for older adults, and new monoclonal antibodies (i.e., human-made proteins that function like antibodies in our immune systems) to help prevent infections.

 All told, experts say these products are effective enough to prevent more than three-quarters of severe disease in both age groups.